History of lesbianism: Italy

 Laudomia Forteguerri was an accomplished Italian poet and a member of one of the most powerful families in the sixteenth-century Republic of Siena.
-She is considered by some historians to be Italy's earliest lesbian writer, and she was famous for her beauty, wit, and intelligence.
-In January 1553, Forteguerri led a group of women in helping with the construction of a defensive bastion to protect her city against an anticipated attack from Imperial Spanish forces.
-The attack and siege that followed in 1554–55 ultimately lead to the fall of the independent Republic.
-Forteguerri became a legendary figure in Sienese history and her legacy has lived on long after her death.
+She has been called Italy's earliest lesbian writer, and she was famous for her beauty, wit, and intelligence.

 Spain

-Eleno de Céspedes, was a Spanish surgeon who married a man and later a woman, and was tried by the Spanish Inquisition.
-Céspedes may have been an intersex and/or transgender person, or, if a woman, may have been a lesbian and/or the first female surgeon known in Spain and perhaps in Europe.
+Eleno de Céspedes, was a Spanish surgeon born into slavery who married a man and later a woman, and was tried by the Spanish Inquisition.
+Céspedes may have been an intersex person, as different doctors' accounts portray her as having either female anatomy or both sets of genitals.
+If a woman, Céspedes may have been a lesbian and/or the first female surgeon known in Spain and perhaps in Europe.

-Princess Isabella of Parma found more fulfillment in her relationship with her sister-in-law, Archduchess Maria Christina.
+Princess Isabella of Parma found more fulfillment in her relationship with her sister-in-law, Archduchess Maria Christina, than with her husband.